trunglive/monokel/README.md

 **Design credit of the project: [Olga Radzikowna](https://dribbble.com/shots/4177962-Find-fancy-home-abroad/attachments/954897)**
 ----
 ## Monokel
 > Monokel project is a real estate single page application.
 Users can be able to filter the results based on type (apartment, house, studio, villa, condo) and sorting (price, area, bedrooms, bathrooms).
+There is no backend API for this project, I created all random data in utils folder.

 This project is built using ReactJS for user interfaces and SASS for styling.
+I was really interested in the design since I could implement React to build many component blocks and manage states in declarative way from user input (city search & filter).
+Some features are not available (signup, login, bookmarks).

 ### Important
 The search bar is limited to particular keywords of cities, which can be found in